federic0/x10_mochad_driver/README.md

 I will not incorporate security devices since I do not own any and cannot perform testing.

-This code has been tested with mochad 0.1.15 and CM15A
+This code has been tested with mochad 0.1.15 and 0.1.16 and CM15A.
+It has also been tested with the CM15A attached to the Ninja Block (and mochad running on NB).

+The code now checks for disconnections to the mochad server and attempts to reconnect.